MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/gamepad-and-remote-interactions.md

 ---
-Description: Learn how to optimize your app for input from the Xbox gamepad and remote control through guidance, recommendations, and suggestions.
+title: Gamepad and remote control interactions
-title: Gamepad and remote control interactions ms.assetid: 784a08dc-2736-4bd3-bea0-08da16b1bd47
+description: View guidance, recommendations, and suggestions for how to optimize your app for input from the Xbox gamepad and remote control. ms.assetid: 784a08dc-2736-4bd3-bea0-08da16b1bd47
 label: Gamepad and remote interactions
 template: detail.hbs